 The battle for bear cub Mi

 We were really worried about the health status of Mi.
-Since their rescue, we noticed that Mi is the smaller and weaker cub.
-We also noticed that Mi is having difficulty to coordinate her movements, while Tam is already able to stand normally.
-The FOUR PAWS Viet vet team together with external neurologists are trying to improve her condition through veterinary support and physiotherapy.
-She has already responded to the treatment and her coordination difficulties are mild.
-Mi is showing constant progress and we are hoping she will keep up like this and grow out of it.
+After their rescue, we noticed that Mi is the smaller and weaker cub.
+We also noticed that Mi was having difficulty to coordinate her movements, while Tam was already able to stand normally.
+The FOUR PAWS Viet vet team together with external neurologists were trying to improve her condition through veterinary support and physiotherapy.
+She was responding well to the treatment and her coordination difficulties were mild.
+Fortunately, Mi gained weight, grew and became incredibly active over time, which are positive signs for her development.